All links on this page open in a new window.

 If you do not know your password, use the self password reset site (opens in a new window).

-If you still have issues, please call the Information Technology Services' Help Desk at 336-625-1573 or email Help Desk.
+If you still have issues, please call the Computer Services Help Desk at 336-625-1573 or email Help Desk.